Language contact, multilingualism and minorities in the Romance-speaking world

-- Understand and reflect upon multilingualism in the Romance-speaking world based on set examples from the reading list (and/or previous studies) and classroom activities
+- Understand and reflect upon multilingualism in the Romance-speaking world based on set examples from the reading list (and/or previous studies) and course activities;

-- Apply a number of theories and methods addressed during the course to either analyse language contexts characterised by language contact and change or discuss specific cases of language policy and planning
+- Apply several theories and methods addressed during the course to either analyse language contexts characterised by language contact and change or discuss specific cases of language policy and planning;

-- Create a proposal for a small field study that aims to explore a particular situation, where language contact takes place within a set context of language policy or planning in an environment where Romance languages are spoken
+- Create a proposal for a small field study that aims to explore a situation, where language contact takes place within a set context of language policy or planning in an environment where Romance languages are spoken.

 *The recognition of ECTS depends on your home university.

 This CIVIS course will be running for 10 weeks, from January to March.
-It will consist of 20 hours of classes and 16 hours of workshops with student presentations (depending on the number of students).
+It will consist of 20 hours of classes and approx. 12 hours of workshops with student presentations (depending on the number of students).